Connecting With Loved OnesBy Dr. Margaret Paul

 October 21, 2008

-Are you yearning to have a deep and connected relationship with a loved one?
-Is this connection eluding you?
-Discover what you need to do to have this connection with a partner or other loved ones.
+Do you yearn to have a deep and connected relationship with loved ones, but this connection is eluding you?

 Yet for many people, this deep and joyous connection eludes them.
-Try as they might, they cannot seem to find the connected experience that they so deeply desire.
+Try as they might, they can't seem to find the connected experience that they so deeply desire.

 There is a very good reason for this.